 To help you choose the best disposable razors for the job, we evaluated over two dozen of the best men’s razors.
 For our criteria, we considered the following factors:

 - Disposability.
 Technically any razor is disposable if you throw it in the garbage, but we’re mostly looking for one-piece razors with no removable head that are designed to be thrown out, handle and blades.
-But there’s only so many good options for those, so we also included the best semi-disposable razors, you know, the ones where you purchase multiple razor cartridges in a pack.
-These razors tend to be more expensive (often too expensive, in our experience), but there are some high quality options.
+But there are only so many good options for those, so we also included the best semi-disposable razors, you know, the ones where you purchase multiple razor cartridges in a pack.
+These razors tend to be more expensive (often too expensive, in our experience), but there are some high-quality options.

 - Price per razor.
 Disposable razors frequently come in packs of six or more, so you can figure out how much you’re paying per razor or per cartridge.

 - Cartridge counts.
 For semi-disposable razors, the number of cartridges included in a pack and the cost of buying replacement cartridges straight up can affect the long-term cost of shaving, so we factored in those costs too.

 - Razor features.
 Features like a lubricant strip for additional comfort or a swiveling razor head for improved control could be the difference makers for you.

 - Chromium-coated blades vs titanium-coated vs stainless steel blades.
 Chromium and titanium help prevent rust on blades but they’re not as effective as stainless steel, and this can affect the price of the razors.
 But because these razors are disposable and generally won’t yield more than five shaves, rust isn’t a big concern.